 The dollar range of grant requests should be between $2,000 and $10,000, although this is not an absolute range.
 Grants of smaller and larger amounts may be considered based on the above criteria.

 Organizations affiliated with the Foundation are not limited as to the number of years in which they may receive grants.
-For purposes of the Foundation’s grant-making policy, organizations “affiliated” with the Foundation are the Evansville Bar Association, Inc., Vanderburgh Law Library Foundation, Inc., the Volunteer Lawyer Program of Southwestern Indiana, Inc., and the Legal Secretaries of Southwestern Indiana, Inc. Organizations that are not “affiliated” with the Foundation will not be considered for grants for more than three consecutive years absent extraordinary circumstances.
+For purposes of the Foundation’s grant-making policy, organizations “affiliated” with the Foundation are the Evansville Bar Association, Inc., Vanderburgh Law Library Foundation, Inc., the Volunteer Lawyer Program of Southwestern Indiana, Inc., Youth Resources – Teen Court Program, and the Legal Aid Society of Evansville, Inc. Organizations that are not “affiliated” with the Foundation will not be considered for grants for more than three consecutive years absent extraordinary circumstances.

 VI Application Content